20 Ways to stay focused at work (+ instant hacks)

 Checking others’ availability in Clockify

-It’s even been scientifically proven that breaks are among the most important things that help you focus.
-They function as controlled distractions from our work, vastly improving our ability to focus.
+According to research on the effectiveness of short breaks for improving well-being and performance, breaks are among the most important things that not only help you focus but also reduce your mental fatigue levels.
+They function as controlled distractions from our work, vastly improving our ability to concentrate and thus perform better at work.

 So, taking regular breaks is important for maintaining focus for longer periods of time — you’ll recharge your energy and increase your alertness levels.

-Go outside to take a walk around the block — The fresh air and natural sunlight will help increase your productivity, and even help you sleep longer during the night.
+• Go outside to take a walk around the block — the fresh air and natural sunlight will help increase your productivity and even help you improve your sleep quality.

-Chat with a colleague you rarely see by the water cooler — You’ll get a social boost and refresh your mind.
+• Chat with a colleague you rarely see by the water cooler or reach out to them via the team chat app — you’ll get a social boost and refresh your mind.

-What’s more, you can make use of the Pomodoro timer that can track time spent on tasks while keeping you focused and improving your productivity altogether.
+What’s more, you can make use of the Pomodoro timer that can help you track the time you spend on tasks while keeping you focused and improving your productivity altogether.

-But, when you’re trying to focus, a message from your colleague telling you about the newest Black Friday deals will only distract you.
+But, when you’re trying to focus, a message from your colleague telling you about the newest Black Friday deals would only distract you.

 You can disable notifications on all your devices altogether or disable notifications just for a select number of apps.

-Most individual apps have options to disable notifications, so you can do that app by app — for example, you can select the channels you want to get notifications from in the settings of your chat app, or block updates from a certain program you’re looking to uninstall anyway.
+Most apps have the option to disable notifications, so you can do that app by app.
+For example, you can select the channels you want to get notifications from in the settings of your chat app or block updates from a certain program you’re looking to uninstall anyway.

 💡 Clockify Pro Tip